With a rose arch you can visually enhance your garden. We will show you how you can build your own rose arch from various materials.

 Once you have mounted the trellises, allow some time for the wood glue to dry well.
 Finally, the trellises are inserted into the side parts of the rose arch.

 “Tip: Mount the trellis a little higher.
-Near the Soil, the wood is exposed to wear and tear and the plants do not get enough air.
+Near the ground, the wood is exposed to wear and tear and the plants do not get enough air.

 The trellises are attached to the side parts, at the top and bottom ends and in the middle, using metal brackets and stainless wood screws.
 Now your rose arch is assembled and can be planted.